albab19/ThesisProject2/DICOMHawk_thesis_project/README.md

 ## Running DICOMHawk Locally

-To run DICOMHawk locally, each service should be launched separately in its respective directory.
-It is crucial to ensure that a Redis service is operational on port 6379 before starting the other services, as they depend on Redis for various functionalities.
+To run DICOMHawk locally, each service should be run separately in its directory.
+It is important to ensure that a Redis service is running on port 6379 before starting the other services.

 ### Pre-requisites